rishiraj88/CodeSamples/README.md

-# Contains only language-agnostic gits, notes and samples
+# Features language-agnostic gits and snippets

-## [Archived project] Contact Manager app with Microservice architecture:
+## Also, includes [Archived project] Contact Manager app with Microservice architecture:
 - Built with Spring Cloud and Spring Boot
 - depicting various services, interacting with one another
 - with API Gateway implementation together with load balancing